1.11 Class Planning

 Selecting Second Year Classes

-It is important that in structuring their program students strike a sensible balance between traditional courses such as Business Associations/Business Organizations/Corporation Law, Constitutional Law, Evidence and Tax on the one hand, and seminars, workshops, and more specialized classes such as Contract Drafting & Review and Fair Housing, on the other.
+It is important that in structuring their program students strike a sensible balance between traditional classes such as Business Associations/Business Organizations/Corporation Law, Constitutional Law, Evidence and Tax on the one hand, and seminars, workshops, and more specialized classes such as Contract Drafting & Review and Fairness and Law & Economics, on the other.
 Students should try to divide their traditional classes between the second and third years to maintain this sense of balance.

 Students are strongly encouraged to complete one upper level writing project (either the WP or SRP) in their second year.
 This will ensure students are not having to complete both projects their final year.

 Students will receive two experiential learning credits in the spring of their first year.
-Heading into their second year, students are strongly encouraged to choose a pathway of courses that will allow them to complete at least four experiential learning credits by the end of their second year.
+Heading into their second year, students are strongly encouraged to choose a pathway of courses that will allow them to complete at least six experiential learning credits by the end of their second year, for a total of 8 experiential learning credits by graduation.

 Selecting Third Year Classes